Accelerating Fault-Tolerant Quantum Computation with Good qLDPC Codes: Low-overhead code surgery

-Next, we analyze the resource costs.
+Next, we analyze the qubit costs.
 To reduce the qubit overhead for generating resource states, we propose using a double-constant classical LTC with constant encoding rate and constant soundness~\cite{Leverrier2022LTC,Panteleev2022,lin2022c3LTC}.
 Similar to the R code, we require the F code to have distance $d_F = \Omega\left(n_F^{1/a_F}\right)$ for some finite constant $a_F$, ensuring that its block length satisfies $n_F = \mathrm{poly}(d)$ when $d_F = \Theta(d)$.
 Because the encoding rate is constant, we can produce $\Theta(n_F)$ copies of the resource state simultaneously, ensuring constant qubit overhead.
-Since both the F code and the deformed code are (q)LDPC codes, the circuit depth remains constant.

 Finally, we address a critical issue neglected in the above discussion.
 Because the F code is classical, it can only protect against one type of error, allowing the other type to accumulate.
 In fact, it cannot correct either error type to the fault-tolerant level up to our circuit design.
 This error accumulation typically results in a vanishing fault-tolerant threshold.
 To overcome this, we further encode each physical qubit of the F code into a logical qubit of a low-distance surface code (or any other low-distance code supporting a certain logical operation set).
 The measurement circuit has size $O(n_D)$, where $n_D$ is the length of the deformed code.
-When simulating this circuit with the F code, the circuit size becomes $O(n_D n_F)$.
+When encoding this circuit with the F code, the circuit size becomes $O(n_D n_F)$.
 To control error accumulation, it suffices to choose a surface code distance $d_S = \mathrm{polylog}(n_D n_F)$.
-Incorporating the surface code increases the circuit size to $O(n_D n_F \mathrm{poly}(d_S))$, thus contributing only a polylogarithmic overhead factor to the spacetime cost.
+Incorporating the surface code increases the circuit size to $O(n_D n_F \mathrm{poly}(d_S))$, thus contributing only polylogarithmic overhead factors to the qubit overhead and circuit depth.